HomeTrue North Blog

 2. Central Library Tours

 If you're an avid book reader, you'll love spending time at the Central Library.
-This modern library, with its stunning architecture, is home to a collection of more than 450,000 books.
+This modern library, with its stunning architecture, is home to a collection of more than 1.4 million items that you can borrow.
 It is one of the best things to do in Calgary for free.

-Featured in The New York Times article "52 Places to Travel in 2019", the Central Library received more than half a million visitors during its first three months after opening.
+Featured in The New York Times article "52 Places to Travel in 2019", the Central Library received more than one million visitors during its first three months after opening.

 It has a coffee shop, multiple private reading rooms, more than 30 free community meeting rooms, outdoor plazas, recording halls and a performance hall.